botpress/botpress/docs/guide/docs/advanced/authentication.md

 You can find the definition for the various authentication strategies [here](https://github.com/botpress/botpress/blob/master/src/bp/core/config/botpress.config.ts#L326).

-## Storage of the user token
+### Storage of the user token

 By default, tokens which identifies the user on the admin panel and on the studio are stored in the local storage.
 It does the job, but for additional security, we recommend enabling the storage of tokens in cookies.

-However, enabling this feature requires additional configurations, such as CORS.
+However, enabling this feature requires an additional configuration to work properly.
+The CORS parameter of the HTTP Server must be configured to the external URL of your server:

-To enable, set `jwtToken.useCookieStorage` to `true` in the `botpress.config.json` file.

-You must also configure correctly the CORS parameters for your current domain.

 ```js
 httpServer: {